Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/02-logging-onto-cloud.md

 4. **Change the access permissions of your login key file**

-    Enter the following command to change the access permissions of your file but **replace** NN with the actual number in your file name:
+    Enter the following command to change the access permissions of your file but **replace** NNN with the actual number in your file name:
     ~~~
     $ chmod 400 login-key-instanceNNN.pem
     ~~~